nanvel/blog/2017/05/high-scalability.md

 Response time - what a client sees (includes network and queuing delays).

 Latency - is the time a request is waiting to be handled (during this period the request is latent).

+### MapReduce

+MapReduce is a programming model for processing large amounts of data in bulk across many machines.

+MapReduce is neither a declarative query language nor a fully imperative query API, but somewhere in between.

 ## Links